h4i4nhnc/arent-web/README.md

 - [x] header
 - [x] footer
-- [x] home page: load more, scroll to top, routing to other page
+- [x] home page: filter by category, load more, scroll to top, routing to other page

 #### TODO